 A LIHA physician will determine if their patient is eligible for a Transtelephonic monitor.
 There are two types of patients:

 - Pacemaker / ICD Patients.
 The TTM can be used by patients with a cardiac pacemaker or internal cardioverter defibrillator to perform regular check-ups over the phone.
-This allows the doctor to monitor the patient’s heart activity remotely and Online viagra at the patient’s convenience.
+This allows the doctor to monitor the patient’s heart activity remotely and Buy cheap viagra at the patient’s convenience.

 - Patients with infrequently-occurring arrhythmias.
 Patients who experience symptoms of arrhythmia (abnormal heartbeat) which occur too infrequently to be picked up by a standard echocardiogram (EKG) or other type of ambulatory monitor may be advised to use a transtelephonic monitor.
 The TTM is given to the patient for a long period of time (typically one month), and the patient activates the device when symptoms are occurring.
 Symptoms of arrhythmia may include dizziness, fainting, shortness of breath or heart palpitations.